Dubbo

 Dubbo ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Dubbo had a cultural diversity level below average, with 85.1% citizens, 88.6% born in Australia, and 90.3% speaking English only at home as of the latest data.
-Christianity was the predominant religion, accounting for 63.6%, compared to 55.9% across Rest of NSW.
-The top three ancestry groups were Australian (30.8%), English (27.7%), and Australian Aboriginal (11.3%), which was substantially higher than the regional average of 4.6%.
+Dubbo's cultural diversity was found to be below average, with 85.1% of its population being Australian citizens, 88.6% born in Australia, and 90.3% speaking English only at home.
+The dominant religion in Dubbo is Christianity, comprising 63.6% of the population, compared to 55.9% across Regional NSW.
+In terms of ancestry, the top three groups represented in Dubbo are Australian (30.8%), English (27.7%), and Australian Aboriginal (11.3%), which is significantly higher than the regional average of 4.6%.

 Frequently Asked Questions - Diversity